Southampton — DunkirkStartharbour: Southampton

 Almost immediately after Pas-de-Calais we will have a stop in Dunkirk.
 Crew members from Britain will be able to go ashore here and return home by ferry.
 And vice versa - if the need to obtain a UK visa keeps you away from coming to Southampton, this is a great opportunity to board in France!

 From Dunkirk we put to the North Sea, and if the wind allows, enter the Dutch waters in full sail.
-We won't fail to visit Vlissingen to take a rest, get a warm in a local sauna (highly recommended!) and move on, either again by the North Sea or by inland Dutch canals.
+We might have a chance to visit Vlissingen to take a rest, get a warm in a local sauna (highly recommended!) and move on, either again by the North Sea or by inland Dutch canals.
 There will be no ship motions for sure, but an abundance of drawbridges and narrow flood gates.

 Vlissingen itself is a city that reflects Dutch culture to a much greater degree than Amsterdam.
 There are fewer noisy tourist attractions, but you can find there a huge beach with a wide foreshore, windmills that are open to sea winds, a small harbor with an impressively harsh beauty, where, like centuries ago, in any weather, pilot boats go out to meet ocean ships entering the port.
 As a tribute to modern Dutch architecture, refuting logic and, it seems, laws of physics, there are houses of unusual shape, with walls at an angle that is sharper than the Leaning Tower of Pisa.

-After the trip to Amsterdam, Shtandart will stop for autumn maintenance at a shipyard in Zaandam, just like Peter the First.
-We invite you to stay on and take part in repair works – get to know the ship better and acquire new skills.
+After the trip to Amsterdam, Shtandart will stop for filming in Lelystad, We invite you to stay on and take part in film works – get to know the ship better and acquire new skills.